 Thank you for your consideration to host a CSU student for their professional placement experience.
 Below you will find important information for conducting workplace learning.

-Each year the School of Information Studies at Charles Sturt University places about 200 students on professional placement.
-This document provides important information for students and placement hosts, including the person in the organisation responsible for setting up the placement and the students' immediate supervisor.
+Each year the School of Information Studies at Charles Sturt University places large numbers of students on professional placement.
+This document provides important information for placement hosts, including the person in the organisation responsible for setting up the placement and the students' supervisor/s.

-The document may not cover every eventuality and for help on any aspect of a placement please contact the professional experience officer.
+The information may not cover every eventuality and for help on any aspect of a placement please contact the Workplace Learning Officer.